koenderks/aRtsy/README.md

 #### Mosaics

-The first artwork in this collection is inspired by a supervised learning method called k-nearest neighbors.
-In short, the k-nearest neighbors algorithm computes the distance of each pixel on the canvas to each randomly generated data point and assigns it the color of the class of that data point.
+This artwork also uses a k-nearest neighbors method but instead of a continuous response variable a categorical one is used, making it a classification problem.
 If you considers fewer neighbors the artwork looks like a mosaic, while higher values make the artwork look more smooth.

 <p align="center">
   <img src='https://github.com/koenderks/aRtsy/raw/development/png/mosaics/2021-08-17.png' width='270' height='270'>